intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 ## Advanced Usage
+Besides the one-click script, LLM Runtime also offers the detailed script: 1) convert and quantize, and 2) inference.

-### 1. Convert and Quantize LLM model
+### 1. Convert and Quantize LLM
-LLM Runtime assumes the same model format as [llama.cpp](https://github.com/ggerganov/llama.cpp) and [ggml](https://github.com/ggerganov/ggml).
+LLM Runtime assumes the compatible model format as [llama.cpp](https://github.com/ggerganov/llama.cpp) and [ggml](https://github.com/ggerganov/ggml).
 You can also convert the model by following the below steps:

 ```bash